2-step garage: 1999–2001: Mainstream success

 Between 1999 and 2001, 2-step reached the peak of the genre's commercial success.
 Some critics noted that party organizers favoured 2-step events over nights themed around jungle, drum and bass or other musical precursors because the 2-step nights invited a larger female attendance, and a less aggressive crowd.
-Much like drum and bass before it, 2-step started to garner crossover appeal, with a collaboration between 2-step producers Artful Dodger and R&B vocalist Craig David reaching #2 in the UK Singles Chart in late 1999 with the song "Re-Rewind".
-Group DJ Pied Piper and the Masters of Ceremonies had a number-one hit with "Do You Really Like It? in June 2001.
+Much like drum and bass before it, 2-step started to garner crossover appeal, with a collaboration between 2-step producers Artful Dodger and R&B vocalist Craig David reaching No. 2 on the UK Singles Chart in late 1999 with the song "Re-Rewind".
+The groups Da Click (Pied Piper, MC Creed, PSG, Unknown MC and singer Valerie M) and DJ Pied Piper and the Masters of Ceremonies (of which Pied Piper and Unknown MC were also members) had hits with "Good Rhymes" (No. 14 in 1999) and "Do You Really Like It?" respectively, the latter a number-one hit in June 2001.
+Daniel Bedingfield's debut single "Gotta Get Thru This" was also a UK number-one in December 2001.

-2001–present: Decline
+2002: Decline of 2-step

 After 2001, 2-step as a genre experienced a decline in popularity, but the more experimental releases in the genre from artists such as Horsepower Productions, Zed Bias, Wookie and Steve Gurley stripped away much of the R&B influence of the genre.
 This style took on a number of names including "dark 2-step", "new dark swing", and the more general term, "dark garage".
 This style became a major influence on later styles of UK garage influenced music, such as grime, as well as becoming a direct precursor to dubstep, which took the emphasis on bass and the instrumental nature of later 2-step compositions to their logical conclusion.
 In 2006, this latter, more experimental style experienced a resurgence in interest, due to the release of the Roots of Dubstep compilation on Tempa, and producers wishing to revisit the roots of the dubstep sound.